4 Second Half of the 17th Century

 The second candidate, the galleon San Francisco Xavier, disappeared in 1705 after leaving Cavite for Acapulco.
 Sailor and historian Cesáreo Fernández Duró, in volume VI of his work Armada Española desde la unión de los Reinos de Castilla y Aragón, states that after its departure nothing was heard of it,

-(…) not a board, or object of any kind, big or small, has served as an indication to conjecture that it crashed on an unknown rock or an unknown obstacle, that it was sucked into the waves with everything he had on board, including general D. Santiago Zabalburu, brother of the Captain General of the islands, Don Domingo, the team members, and the passengers, whose number included whole families of means.
+(…) not a board, or object of any kind, big or small, has served as an indication to surmise that it crashed on an unknown reef or an unknown obstacle, that it was sucked into the waves with everything it had on board, including general D. Santiago Zabalburu, brother of the Captain General of the islands, Don Domingo, the team members, and the passengers, whose number included entire households of affluent families.
 The Ocean kept the secret of the horrific tragedy.

 License